phamlequang/turtle/README.md

 ## Backlogs

+- Need to check why the DNS is still not working.
 - More flexible command matching.
 - Ability to define arbitrary command shortcuts.
 - Add commands to work with kafka.